 - All Virginia counties in the community had a higher percentage than the state average of residents aged 25 and older who did not graduate high school.
-Page County experienced a slight increase of 20 percent of non-graduates compared to the previous 2019 assessment showing 19.6 percent of non-graduates. - The highest proportions of households with incomes under \$25,000 in 2021 were located in Page County at 23.5 percent and Shenandoah County at 19.6 percent (Exhibit 15). - Exhibit 16A shows unemployment rates for December 2019-July 2022.
-Post-pandemic unemployment rates are higher than pre-pandemic rates across all counties in our region with the exception of Page County. - The highest percentage of students receiving free or reduced lunches for the PMH community were located in Page County, VA (Exhibit 20A). - Participants in interviews believe that low-income housing and poverty were the top issues contributing to poor health status and limited care.
+Page County experienced a slight increase of 20% of non-graduates compared to the previous 2019 assessment showing 19.6% of non-graduates. - Rappahannock County reported the highest percentage of student completing high school (Exhibit 12). - The highest proportions of households with incomes under \$25,000 in 2021 were located in Page County at 23.5 % and Shenandoah County at 19.6% (Exhibit 15). - Exhibit 16A shows unemployment rates for December 2019-July 2022.
+Post-pandemic unemployment rates are higher than pre-pandemic rates across all counties in our region with the exception of Page County. - The highest percentage of students receiving free or reduced lunches for the PMH community were located in Page County (Exhibit 20A). - Participants in interviews believe that low-income housing and poverty were the top issues contributing to poor health status and limited care.
 Other income-related factors noted include difficulty with securing transportation to medical appointments and homelessness. - From the community health survey, low income and financial challenges were reported.
 For survey respondents who reported not being able to always get the care they needed, affordability and lack of insurance coverage were the reasons most frequently mentioned.